DevHopps/guacamole-docker/README.md

 git clone https://github.com/DevHopps/guacamole-docker.git

 cd guacamole-docker

-Change the Postgres password.
+Change the Postgres password in the compose file!
-You might have to change the port, guacamole is using (default is 8080).
+You might also have to change the port, guacamole is using (default is 8080).

+Attention: The init_guacamole script **needs** to be run first!

 chmod +x init_guacamole.sh

 sudo ./init_guacamole.sh

+After everything is done you can start/stop the containers via docker compose.